microsoft/PowerPlatformConnectors/certified-connectors/Signi/Readme.md

 1. Generate an Signi API key for your workspace by following [this guide](https://signi.refined.site/space/PKNB/383516725), the generation is done at [this page](https://app.signi.com/api)
 2. Fill out the following [form](https://go.tntg.cz/ismlouva-signup) so that we can set everything up for you (the form is in Czech, here is a quick sum-up):
-   1. Enter the Login name (e-mail)
+   1. Login name (e-mail)
+      * Enter your login name (email) that you use to log in to your company account.
+We will contact you at this email in case of problems.
+   2. Workspace name
-   2. Enter the name of the workspace as you want it to appear to users in Microsoft Power Automate
+      * Enter the name of the workspace as you want it to appear to users in Microsoft Power Automate
+   3. Signi API key
-   3. Enter the Signi API key
+      * Enter the API key from the Signi website (https://app.signi.com/api)
    4. Do you want to limit the use of an API key to a specific group of users?
-(If you want only specific departments in your company to be able to use the workspace, select yes)
+      * If you want only specific departments in your company to be able to use the workspace, select yes

+**You can also find the full guide in Czech on [this page](https://docs.talxis.com/cz/customizer-guide/integration/signi).**

 ## Supported Operations